(Photo Courtesy of L4 Lacrosse/Seth Cianfoni)

-Many around the state and familiar with Bellarmine lacrosse believe that the Knights landing these two could turn out to be one of the best recruiting wins any college team has had in the state of Kentucky since Denver snagged St. Xavier’s Chase Carraro, who became one of the top faceoff men in the nation and helped lead the Pioneers to multiple Championship Weekend appearances and an NCAA title in 2015.
+Many around the state and familiar with Bellarmine lacrosse believe that the Knights landing these two could turn out to be one of the best recruiting wins any college team has had in the state of Kentucky since Denver snagged St. Xavier’s Chase Carraro, who became one of the top faceoff men in the nation.

 In short, keeping these boys home is a game changer for the Knights.

 Noland, who stands 5-foot-11, 180 pounds, is more of an off-ball finisher and has shown that he knows how to get open on the inside and finish.
 He can also take his man-one-on-one from behind the cage or on the wings, and has really developed his passing ability over his high school career thus far.

 A lefty, Hubbs is a pure bred shooter and could honestly play attack or midfield at the next level.
 As more of a catch and shoot outside shooter, Hubbs has some serious range.
 However, he can also do some damage on the inside as a cutter and finisher, and has further potential as a dodging threat from multiple spots on the field.